-Then, it’s important to take the size of your pool into consideration.
+Then, it’s important to consider the size of your pool.
 The bigger the pool, the more robust your pool heater needs to be.
 In some cases, you can use a weaker pool heater, but it will take longer to get the pool heated, and it may fail to take the edge off in the fall and winter.
-However, as long as you take your specific needs into consideration and make sure to invest in a model with good reviews, then you’ll be sure to end up with a model you’re very happy with.
+However, as long as you consider your specific needs and make sure to invest in a model with good reviews, then you’ll be sure to end up with a model you’re very happy with.

-We hope that our reviews and buyer’s guide have helped you find the model of pool heater which is right for you at a price you can afford.
+We hope that our reviews and buyer’s guide will help you find the best pool heater for your needs.
+Best of luck!

 Featured image credit: Bill Jacobus, Flickr

 What Size Pool Heater Do I Need?
 An Easy Guide to Sizing